 The Assembly of the "Rurals" quickly took to its task.
 This body, whose sole function was to choose between peace and war and to negotiate, in the event of the former, a treaty, was immediately transformed into an executive organ for the extermination of Paris.
 The representatives of Paris were constantly insulted and provoked.
 "You are covered with the blood of civil war!" cried the conservatives.
-And Thiers, appearing now in the role of too long injured innocence, made it plain that the treaty of peace must be endorsed without any palavering in order that Prussia might permit the opening of war against Paris and the Republic.
-(Marx described him as: "Thiers, the master in small roguery, a virtuoso in perjury and treason, a craftsman in all the petty stratagems, cunning devices and base perfidies of parliamentary warfare; never scrupling, when out of office, to fan a revolution, and to stifle it in blood when at the helm of the State: with class prejudices standing him in the place of ideas, and vanity in the place of a heart; his private life as infamous as his public life is odious - even now, when playing the part of a French Sulla, he cannot help setting off the abomination of his deeds by the ridicule if his ostentation.")
+And Thiers\ appearing now in the role of too long injured innocence, made it plain that the treaty of peace must be endorsed without any palavering in order that Prussia might permit the opening of war against Paris and the Republic.

+\ Marx described him as "Thiers, the master in small roguery, a virtuoso in perjury and treason, a craftsman in all the petty strategems, cunning devices and base perfidies of parliamentary warfare; never scrupling, when out of office, to fan a revolution, and to stifle it in blood when
-But Paris, working class Paris, was armed.
-Favre, in his negotiations of an armistice with Bismarck, had demanded that the arms of the National Guard be confiscated.
-But the cautious Prussian refused: "You are foolish," he told the despicable and drunken forger.

-Bismarck was careful about inciting at that moment an armed force of over 200,000 men into a civil war which would mean a well-organised attack, at the same time, against the invaders.
-During the siege there had been distributed 450,000 arms to the Parisians: they were in possession of almost 2000 cannon; they had stored an almost inexhaustible amount of cartridges, powder and shot, which they jealously guarded.
-And every day, the republican army took on a more definite form
+But Paris, working class Paris was armed.
+Favre. in his negotiations of an armistice with Bismarck had demanded that the arms of the National Guard be con-But the cautious Prussian refused: fiscated.
+"You are foolish," he told the despicable and drunken forger.
+Bismarck was careful about inciting at that moment an armed force of over 200,000 men into a civil war which would mean a well-organized attack, at the same time, against the invaders.
+During the siege there had been distributed 450,000 arms to the Parisians; they were in possession of almost 2000 cannon; they had stored an almost inexhaustible amount of cartridges, powder and shot, which they jealously guarded.
+And every day, the republican army took on a more definite form.

-The battalions of the Guard founded the Federation of the National Guard; at the second meeting, with the assembly of the Rurals menacing the republic, a commission was named to draw up a program and statutes for the federation; on 3 March the statutes were approved by the delegates, and finally, on the 13, the names of the Central Committee of the Federation of the National Guard were announced.
+The battalions of the Guard founded the Federation of the National Guard; at the second meeting, with the assembly of the Rurals menacing the republic, a commission was named to draw up a program and statutes for the federation; on the 3 of March the statutes were approved by the delegates, and finally, on the 13, the names of the Central Committee of the Federation of the National Guard were announced.

-With three delegates from each arrondissement, elected without distinction of rank, the representatives of the National Guard set as their aim the duty "to prevent every attempt which had as its aim the overthrow of the Republic; they declared their "absolute right to name all of their chieftains and to recall them when they have lost the confidence of those who have elected them, always after a thorough inquiry destined to safeguard the sacred rights of justice."
-From the beginning the federation encompassed 215 battalions of the Guard, which, with the exception of an isolated Bonapartist battalion or two, included the entire force.
+With three delegates from each arrondissement, elected without distinction of rank, the representatives of the National Guard set as their aim the duty "to prevent every attempt which had as its aim the overthrow of the Republic; they declared their "absolute at the helm of the State; with class prejudices standing him in the place of ideas, and vanity in the place of a heart; his private life as infamous as his public life is odious-even now, when playing the part of a French Sulla, he cannot help setting off the abomination of his deeds by the ridicule of his ostentation."

+right to name all of their chieftains and to recall them when they have lost the confidence of those who have elected them, always after a thoro inquiry destined to safeguard the sacred rights of justice."
+From the beginning the federation encompassed 215 batallions of the Guard, which, with the exception of an isolated Bonapartist batallion or two, included the entire force.